maxpearl/simpleAWS/README.md

 pipenv --three install '-e .' # you don't need the --three option if your pipenv default is python3
 ```

+Copy aws_globals.py.sample to aws_globals.py somewhere in your project tree, and fill in the global defaults.

 ## AWS Requirements

 SimpleAWS uses profiles and secret/access keys.
 Put a file called 'credentials' inside the .aws directory in your home directory (the home of the user running this code.)
 The format of the file is: